amer787/multi_vendor_E-commerce_flutter/README.md

 Multi-vendor E-commerce
-With an admin control panel
+With an admin control panel.

 ## User